 In 2003, Robertz took the reins of VNN – the 24 hour cable channel based in The Villages, a massive active lifestyle retirement community in Central Florida.
 During that time, his staff of 100 produced 18 hours of weekly award-winning, hyper local content including lifestyle, sports, game show, magazine, news and special event programming.
 Robertz and his team also launched the first live morning show on VNN, established its first revenue model and engineered numerous live broadcasts including a visit to The Villages by former President George W Bush.
 Robertz would later launch the in-house media, marketing and production company for The Villages until being laid off during the real estate crash in 2008.

 Shortly after, Robertz launched Hometown Health TV, LLC with the goal of bringing “Good things to those who wait” in physician waiting areas.
-HHTV will mark its 100th episode in June, 2017, making it the longest running and most honored locally produced production in the market.
+HHTV has produced more than 125 consecutive episodes, making it the longest running and most honored locally produced production in the market.
 In 2012, Hometown Health TV, LLC was named the National Association of Incubator Businesses “Non-Tech Business of The Year.”
-HHTV has since grown to include extensive multimedia production, marketing and agency offerings under its umbrella, Red Apples Media and is also under contract with Lake Sumter State College to oversee the day-to-day operations of Lake Sumter TV, reaching 160,000 cable homes throughout Lake County.
+HHTV has since been rebranded as Red Apples Media and has grown to include extensive multimedia production, marketing and agency offerings.
+Red Apples Media has also distinguished itself as the area’s most aware-winning video production company with more than two dozen Telly, MarCom and other community and industry awards.

 Robertz serves on several Central Florida boards, volunteers and provides pro bono production services for numerous not-for-profits and MCs several community events throughout the year.